 We understand that any applicant’s background and life experience – for example, a period of time spent in care – may affect their educational attainment, work experience and other achievements.

 If you identify as a care leaver on your UCAS application (or if you’ve let the Admissions team know that you’re an estranged student or experiencing kinship care) you will be given special consideration, and we will take a holistic assessment of your potential as a student.

 This could mean that you are considered for a place even if you have achieved (or are predicted to achieve) grades a little lower than the standard entry requirements.
-You may also be guaranteed an interview for some degrees where appropriate, giving you the opportunity to demonstrate your enthusiasm and potential in person.

 If you have been made a conditional offer of a place, your care leaver status will again be taken into account if you don’t meet the conditions of your offer.